IBM/openshift-workshop-was/setup/README.md

 ## Create a free IBM Cloud Account ID

 - If you have already an IBM ID, you may proceed to next section **Cluster assignment**.
-  - Note: If your IBM ID is not with email pattern (e.g. shortname without `@`), please inform the workshop presenter and a manual assignment will be made for you accordinly and you will skip next section **Cluster assignment**
+  - Note: If your IBM ID is not with email pattern (e.g. shortname without `@`), please inform the workshop presenter and a manual assignment will be made for you accordinly.
+You will then skip next section **Cluster assignment**
 - If you don't have an IBM ID, point your browser to https://cloud.ibm.com and select **Create an IBM Cloud account** to request the ID.
 You may use any email, including personal email.
 No credit card is needed.

 Note: You may optionally deactivate your account after the lab.